neatnik/omg.lol/info/Address Services/switchboard.md

 ## Routes

-Every omg.lol address comes with five standard routes.
+Every omg.lol address comes with six standard routes.
 Assuming your address is `foo`:

 1. `foo.omg.lol`, your subdomain
 2. `omg.lol/foo`, your path
 3. `omg.lol/~foo`, your [Tildeverse address](/info/tildeverse)
 4. `omg.lol/@foo`, your “at” address
 5. `profile.omg.lol/foo`, your dedicated profile address
+6. `foo.profile.lol`, an additional dedicated profile address on the `profile.lol` domain.

 You can also add as many external domains as you’d like, and they become routes as well.